Peggy535/wellbeing/src/posts/meditation-and-mantras-whats-it-all-about.md

 Sitting comfortably with your eye closed in your designated quiet space with your preference of floor or chair.
 Close your eyes and just focus on your breath.
 Don't over complicate anything.
 Simply breath in and out!
 (Even if you are bed bound, you still have your mind and you can do this from your bed too)!

-Use a Mantra or if that's not your thing find an Affirmation that works for you.
+Use a Mantra, if that's not your thing find an Affirmation that works for you.

 You can try these lovely Mantras and Affirmations: